charleszwang/GoogleTakeoutLivePhotosHelper/README_SIMPLE.md

 When you export photos from Google Photos, Live Photos get split into separate image and video files.
 This tool puts them back together and organizes everything neatly.

-## 💡 **Quick Migration Tip**

-**If you still have access to Google Photos and just want to migrate to iCloud:**
-1. Open Google Photos app on your phone
-2. Select a whole month of photos
-3. Share → Save to Device
-4. **This tool is for people who've lost access to their Google Photos account**

 ## 💖 Support This Project

 If this tool helps you organize your Google Photos, please consider supporting its development: